Mastera21/DevMenu/README.md

 # DevMenu

--This is core of DevMenu/CheatMenu for games.
+-This is DevMenu/CheatMenu for games.

 ## Description:
 -It is DevMenu/CheatMenu for games, the project is NOT FINISHED.
-You have to implement your specific logic for you game.
-Fill free to update the optimize the code.
+You have to implement your specific logic for your game.
+Fill free to update and optimize the code.\
 The missing parts of code are market with "Implement logic" or "TODO".

 ## Development: